desktop/desktop/.github/ISSUE_TEMPLATE/bug_report.md

 ### Logs

-Attach you logs by opening the `Help` menu and selecting `Show Logs...`, if applicable.
+Attach your logs by opening the `Help` menu and selecting `Show Logs...`, if applicable.

 ### Additional context